Auxiliary Studies Program

 - Reader and scribe services are provided in the ASP classrooms and offices.
 Students who use these services are assigned a proctor who will supervise their testing and is responsible for test security.

-During Period 8 (2:15 - 2:55 pm) ASP offers a “drop-in” option for all registered ASP students.
+During Period 8 (2:10 - 2:55 pm) ASP offers a “drop-in” option for all registered ASP students.
 Our drop-in support class is for students that need extra help or a quiet place to study.
 Drop-in class begins right after school and is held Monday –Thursday.
-8th Period is not held on Fridays, Rally Days or Minimum Days.
+8th Period is not held on Fridays, Rally Days or Early Release days.
 Drop-in class meets in rooms S131 A & B.

 ASP 8th Period Drop-in Session Teacher Schedule